flairNLP/fundus/docs/how_to_contribute.md

 # How to contribute

-Before contributing to Fundus you should check if you have fundus installed in `editable` mode and using dev-requirements.
+Before contributing to Fundus you should check if you have Fundus installed in `editable` mode and using dev-requirements.
 If you haven't done this so far or aren't sure about you should

 1. Clone the repository
-2. Optional but recommended: Create a virtualenv or conda environment
+2. Optional but recommended: Create a virtual environment (.venv) or conda environment
 3. Navigate to the root of the repository
 4. Run pip install -e .[dev]

 ## How to add a Publisher

-Before contributing a parser, check the [**supported puvlishers**](supported_publishers.md) table if there is already support for your desired publisher.
+Before contributing a parser, check the [**supported publishers**](supported_publishers.md) table if there is already support for your desired publisher.
 In the following, we will walk you through an example implementation of the [*Los Angeles Times*](https://www.latimes.com/) covering the best practices for adding a news source.